 During the colonial era, present-day Bloomfield was part of what was known as the Wintonbury Parish.
 Wintonbury was a combination of the names of three existing towns: Windsor, Farmington, and Simsbury.
 Wintonbury Parish came into official existence in 1735 upon being granted a charter by the Connecticut state legislature.
 Over the years, Wintonbury began to be unofficially referred to as Greenfield.

 In 1835, the town incorporated and adopted the name Bloomfield.
-Bloomfield's town seal incorporates symbols which speak to its past and reveals the contributions the town made in the founding of our nation.
+Bloomfield's town seal incorporates symbols that speak to its past and reveals the contributions the town made in the founding of our nation.
 During the American Revolutionary War, there were only two manufacturers in the colonies that were capable of producing quality muskets for the Continental Army.
 Bloomfield was home to a clandestine musket factory and would one day have a street, Gun Mill Road, named for it.
 The British located the original mill and burned it to the ground during the war.
 A new foundry was built deeper in the Bloomfield forests and continued to produce muskets throughout the balance of the war.
-Bloomfield’s Brown Brothers produced all of the Continental Army’s drums.
-Originally, the drums were built on the present day Brown Street.
-For security reasons, the drum shop was moved to the present day Drummer Trail.
+Bloomfield's Brown Brothers produced all of the Continental Army's drums.
+Originally, the drums were built on present-day Brown Street.
+For security reasons, the drum shop was moved to the present-day Drummer Trail.